 Students are recommended to take Step 2 CK prior to any scholarly leave after year 3 of the curriculum.
 There must be a recorded pass for each USMLE exam prior to certification to participate in the National Residency Matching Program (NRMP).
+If a student is not participating in the NRMP, the deadline to take Step 2 CK is March 1st in order to be eligible for graduation.
+Any delay of Step 2CK beyond March 1st must be submitted to the Assistant Dean for Student Affairs and the AAC in writing.
+Students have one calendar year beyond their anticipated graduation date to take and pass Step 2CK or would be at risk for dismissal.

 In general students are required to complete all requirements related to the Stage 2 curriculum prior to taking Step 2CK.
-Students who are not under the purview of the AAC may request permission from the Associate Dean for Student Affairs to take Step 2 CK early.
+Students who are not under the purview of the AAC may request permission from the Assistant Dean for Student Affairs to take Step 2 CK early.
 Any student under the AAC's purview must request permission from the AAC.

-The exams must be passed on or before the third attempt.
+Step 2 CK must be passed on or before the third attempt.
 A recorded pass result for Step 2 CK must be available prior to the deadline for submission for match lists (NRMP).
 It is recommended for students to have recorded results for early match submissions (e.g., military, SF match).
 If the result is unavailable or there is a recorded failure at the time of match list submission, the student will be administratively withdrawn from the match.
 In exceptional circumstances, the AAC may allow the school to notify every program director that there is a pending graduation requirement.